shomeier/NemakiWareWiki/Customized-object-type.md

 ---
 ##What is an object type?
 CMIS object type is to a CMIS object what "class" is to an "instance" in the object-oriented language.
+Object type has:
-Object type has a set of properties(metadata) definitions.
+- a set of properties(metadata) definitions
+- attributes of the type itself

 CMIS server predefines some basic types such as `cmis:document` and `cmis:folder`.
-You can add your own customized object types extending these basic types, adding custom property fields.
+You can add your own customized object types extending these basic types, adding custom property fields and overriding attributes.

+###Property definition
+ex. cmis:name, cmis:description, cmis:creationDate etc.

+###Attributes
+ex. type ID, queryable, contentStreamAllowed, versionable etc.

 ##Type inheritance
 Customized object type has to be defined as a child of a basic type or another customized type which is already defined.